Key Takeaways

 5. If the company's promoters sell many of their shares, it could mean they're unsure about its future.
 Keep an eye on this, as it might affect the stock's value.

-Are you curious about how to spot the good and bad stocks in the market?
+Are you curious about how to spot good stocks for intraday trading in the market?
 To answer the query “how to invest for beginners,” initially, it's like being in a giant store with a wide selection of choices—exciting but tricky.
 Unfortunately, not all stocks are winners.
 Getting into share market trading offers the thrill of being part of the success stories of companies like Reliance, TCS, and HDFC Bank.
 However, it also tells a cautionary tale of being extra sure and informed before making any trade.

 History teaches us that losses are part of the game.
 Moreover, the financial landscape isn't free from scams and scandals.
 From the Satyam scandal to the recent issues around IL&FS, Indian investors have seen firsthand that high returns can come with high risks.
 These events serve as stark reminders that in the stock market, guarantees are a myth.
 A methodological approach and keeping away red flags is thus the only solution.
 Let's see how this can be done.